kyledross/PyChainReaction/readme.md

 ## A Python implementation of the Chain Reaction game

 ### Introduction
-This game is based off of a favorite game of mine from my youth, Chain Reaction.
+This game is based on a favorite game of mine from my youth, Chain Reaction.
 Chain Reaction was a game that was published in the January 1987 issue of Compute! magazine.
 I typed in the IBM PC version and played that game over and over.
 Just recently, I wrote a Python program that would parse and clean up a copy-pasted OCR version of the program from a scanned issue of the magazine that I found online.
 I run that program in a DosBox instance with GW-BASIC as the interpreter.

 ### This Implementation
 This is a completely original rewrite of the game, using the same basic design and game rules.

+### Purpose
+The purpose of this project is:
+1. Allow myself to play a favorite game of my youth in a more modern environment, and
+2. Be another exercise in Python development

+Being just a personal project, it is written in a simple and straightforward manner, prioritizing readability over optimization.
+Refactorings and optimizations can come later after the game logic and behavior has been written and tested.

 ### Running
 Install the prerequisites by running: